LoFP LoFP / t1036.003

 file names with legitimate cyrillic text. will likely require tuning (or not be usable) in countries where these alphabets are in use.

-installers and updaters may set currently in use files for rename after a reboot.
+installers and updaters may set currently in use files for rename or deletion after a reboot.

 legitimate powershell scripts